AbdulRafay365/CRM-ERP-Data-Warehouse-Architecture-with-PostgreSQL-PG-Admin-4/README.md

 # Data Warehouse & Analytics with PostgreSQL

 Welcome to my Data Warehouse and Analytics portfolio project!
-This repository showcases an end-to-end implementation of a modern analytics solution using PostgreSQL.
-It covers everything from raw data ingestion to polished insights through a layered architecture approach.
+This repository highlights a complete end-to-end implementation of a modern analytics solution using PostgreSQL — from raw data ingestion to refined insights, all built through a structured, layered architecture.

+A special thanks to @datawithbaraa for the invaluable guidance and step-by-step direction throughout this project.

 ---